Thrombocytes (platelets)

 • the recommended daily dose is 50 – 325 mg

-• higher doses yield no benefit, only increase the risk of side effects
+• higher doses yield no benefit and only increase the risk of side effects

 • low doses (30-80 mg) have a cumulative effect, and TXA2 production is maximally reduced on days 4-5

-• platelets cannot synthesize COX, so the effect of the drug lasts for the platelet lifetime (8-11 days)
+• platelets cannot synthesize COX, so the drug’s effect lasts for the platelet lifetime (8-11 days)

 • platelet activation can continue through other pathways

-• the antiplatelet effect of aspirin is not the same in all patients; its mediated inhibition of platelet aggregation is affected by inter-and intra-individual variability.
+• the antiplatelet effect of aspirin varies among patients; its mediated inhibition of platelet aggregation is affected by inter- and intra-individual variability.
 Some patients are aspirin-resistant or develop this resistance during treatment (up to 40%)

 • the most common side effects: